risk-first/website/menagerie/Complexity-Risk.md

 Once running, an algorithm or data structure will consume space or runtime dependent on it's characteristics.
 As with [Garbage Collectors](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)), these characteristics can introduce [Performance Risk](Operational-Risk#performance-risk) which can easily catch out the unwary.
 By and large, using off-the-shelf data structures and algorithms helps, but you still need to know their performance characteristics.

-The [Big O Cheatsheet](http://bigocheatsheet.com) is a wonderful resource to investigate this further.
+The [Big O Cheat Sheet](http://bigocheatsheet.com) is a wonderful resource to investigate this further.

 ### Concurrency / Mutability